dclenz/edge_usr/docs/chapters/tools/edge_cut.rst

 matches the boundary of the topography and then refines it in order to create closed, conformal mesh.
 The topography mesh and boundary mesh are then output in `OFF format <https://people.sc.fsu.edu/~jburkardt/data/off/off.html>`_ as *separate* files.
+The tool `meshio <https://github.com/nschloe/meshio>`_ can be used for mesh-format conversions.

 .. image:: EDGEcut_example.svg